 Provide students with newspaper clippings (found in the Primary Sources tab), leaving off the source citations.
 If students are unfamiliar with primary sources, look at one newspaper clipping together first.
 Ask them to do a close read, gathering details, and guess where the newspaper might be from based on what they know of American history.
 Then reveal the source citations and discuss.
 Look closely at the advertisements and consider the people mentioned.
 Ask students why a runaway ad might be evidence of resistance.

 Access the film, Shadows Fall North

 Examine the 1790 census for New Hampshire.
 Review each column.
 What do students think “all other free persons” means?
 Who might that include?
 How many communities reported the presence of enslaved people?
 If your students live in NH, they could look for their own town or neighboring town to gather information.
 How are these people remembered in their own communities?
 How should they be remembered and could students take up the challenge of proposing a way to remember and honor their lives?

 Examine the 1779 Freedom Petition submitted by enslaved people to the NH Legislature.
-Teaching Tolerance has a set of discussion questions and answers.
+Learning for Justice (formerly Teaching Tolerance) has a set of discussion questions and answers.
 Examine this set of quotes pulled from the 1779 petition.
 This petition is important to combine with the other primary sources in order for students to see enslaved people taking a stand and engaging in political resistance.